MRSimulator I/O

 For more information on the CSDM format, see the csdmpy documentation.

-Serialize Simulator and SignalProcessor object
+Serialize Simulator and SignalProcessor instances

 from mrsimulator import save